KickoKicko/VGA-Image-Blurring/Final Build/README.md

    - Ensure you are in the `../Final Build/Board` directory.

 2. **Compile the Program**

-   > This step is not necessary, but we included it as a precaution.
+   > This step is only necessary if the image has been replaced as described in the end of this document.

    - Run the `make` command.